 - Assist in evaluation and recommend improvements in the campaign

-- Represent the interests of their sub-sector (health, human services, arts, etc.) and nonprofit size
+- Represent the interests of their sub-sector and nonprofit size

-As an Advisory Council we value inclusion.
-We believe our capacity to bring the community together through GiveBIG will be strongest when the Advisory Council represents the racial and cultural diversity of our sector and community, and when members are from organizations of various types and sizes.
+At 501 Commons we value inclusion.
+We believe our capacity to bring the community together through GiveBIG Washington will be strongest when the GiveBIG Council represents the racial, religious, and cultural diversity of our sector and communities.
+Council members are selected to represent organizations of various sizes and missions.

 Members serve voluntarily.
-Member’s employers will decide if participation is considered work time.
+Member employers will decide if participation is considered work time.

-If a member leaves the organization they represent, the GiveBIG Council will review the individual’s continued participation in order to retain membership from organizations that are of different subsectors and sizes and to maintain a diverse council membership.
+If a member leaves the organization they represent, the GiveBIG Council will review the individual’s continued participation in order to retain membership from organizations that are of different sizes and missions and to maintain a diverse council membership.

-To facilitate participation, regular meeting dates will be set annually, and at least 45 days in advance.
+To facilitate participation, regular meeting dates will be set for the campaign cycle in November with input from council members.
 Materials for meetings will be emailed to members at least 5 days before a meeting.
-Ad hoc meetings may be scheduled for time-sensitive input with at least 10 business days advance notice.
+Ad hoc meetings may be scheduled for time-sensitive input with at least 5 business days advance notice.

 The council is a place for robust discussion so that a wide range of perspectives and ideas can be surfaced that will support the success of the campaign.
-The creativity and knowledge of the community that members bring to the council is a vital resource to the campaign.
-Recommendations will be made through formal votes, generally following parliamentary procedures, so that 501 Commons and its partners have a clear sense of the opinion of the majority of members.
+Recommendations will occasionally be made through formal votes, generally following parliamentary procedures, so that 501 Commons and its partners have a clear sense of the opinion of the majority of members.